MicrosoftDocs/biztalk-docs/biztalk/core/configure-automatic-deployment-with-visual-studio-team-services-in-biztalk.md

 ## Before you begin

 * Have Azure DevOps account ready.
 Don't have one?
 [Sign up for Visual Studio Team Services](https://www.visualstudio.com/docs/setup-admin/team-services/sign-up-for-visual-studio-team-services).
-* If you already have a Azure DevOps Agent installed on your BizTalk computer, then the existing agent is overwritten with the latest Azure DevOps Agent.
+* If you already have an Azure DevOps Agent installed on your BizTalk computer, then the existing agent is overwritten with the latest Azure DevOps Agent.
 You may have to update your [VSTS service to align with the new agent](https://www.visualstudio.com/docs/build/actions/agents/v2-windows#replace-an-agent).

 ## Prerequisites